CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### Drupal

-Drupal can be configured to lock an account after a specified number of invalid login attempts within specified time period.
+Drupal can be configured to lock an account after a specified number of invalid login attempts within a specified time period.

 #### b

 ##### Drupal

-Lock down following unsuccessful attempts is configurable by Drupal administrators to conform to defined requirements.
-When a user exceeds the limit of invalid logon attempts, their account is automatically locked for a specfied time and requires administrator action to unlock the account before the lockout period expires.
+Lockdown following unsuccessful attempts is configurable by Drupal administrators to conform to defined requirements.
+When a user exceeds the limit of invalid login attempts, their account is automatically locked for a specified time and requires administrator action to unlock the account before the lockout period expires.

 ### AC-14: Permitted Actions Without Identification Or Authentication